 In the light of these results, it would be highly desirable to incorporate NuroKor KorOS5 MCS application (MC2) within the standard care routine for lateral epicondylitis treatment.
 As this would be beneficial to patients afflicted by this condition, and is especially relevant to tennis players of all levels, as often they are afflicted by lateral epicondylitis.
 MCS has many advantages, as it is safe, non-invasive, non-pharmacological, almost side effects free, and can be easily self-administered using any of our devices with the correct treatment protocol.

 MCS Protocol (Study Tarek) Equivalent Application

 Frequency of KorOS5 MC2 app; Intensity preset @ 50 microamperes (µA); for 30 minutes each session, 2 sessions per week, for a six weeks period.

-The lateral epicondyle was identified by palpating the lateral elbow region, and a short line was drawn from it (as a guide), extending distally to indicate the position of the common extensor tendon (this tendon attaches to the lateral epicondyle).
-The electrodes to be used self-adherent, size 5x5cm.
-One electrode was placed over the common extensor tendon and the other was placed proximal to the olecranon (a bony prominence at the elbow, on the proximal end of the ulna).
+The lateral epicondyle was identified and a short line was drawn from it, extending distally to indicate the position of the common extensor tendon (the tendon attached to the outside if the elbow).
+The electrode pads are self-adhesive and 5cm x 5cm in size.
+One electrode was placed over the common extensor tendon (at the top of the forearm) and the other was placed proximal to the olecranon (at the bottom of the upper arm, just above the elbow joint).